 If you believe you are seeing this message in error,

 I receive more questions about customer portals, i.e., the web self-service site, than just about anything else.
-It is a topic that continues to be top of mind with members, and at our recent TSW conference in Las Vegas, I had quite a few discussions with attendees about their customer portal journey, including some amazing results, and unfortunately, some political, technical and financial challenges.
+It’s a topic that continues to be top of mind with TSIA members, even prompting quite a few discussions with Technology & Services World conference attendees about their customer portal journey, including some amazing results, and unfortunately, some political, technical and financial challenges.

 So, not only does improving self-service adoption cut costs and improve support margins, but customers actually prefer to help themselves.
 I sometimes hear companies worrying that “deflection” strategies send a message that they don’t want to talk to customers.
 According to my data, this isn’t a valid concern—customers would prefer to help themselves if they can.
 Therefore, investing in self-service is a win-win strategy for both the support organization and customer.

 With so much interest in this topic, I wanted to share some tips on creating the ultimate customer portal, based on research data, as well as hundreds of conversations with TSIA members and partners, beginning with insight about the position and design of the site itself.

 In the early days of self-service, the support customer portal was an offshoot from the corporate website, with a completely different look and feel, a different login/password, and often a pretty lackluster user interface.
 Large companies often had different portals for each product, each with a completely different UI design, different features, and separate logins.
 Today, self-service is typically well-integrated into the corporate website with more intuitive customer portal design, and support should be insistent on these qualities for the portal: